pizofreude/TheCADMan/README.md

 * ISO 6428: Technical drawings — Requirements for microcopying
 * ISO 7200: Technical product documentation — Data fields in title blocks and document headers

+There are two main industry standards for GD&T:

+* ISO/TC 213 Geometrical Product Specifications (GPS)
+* ASME Y14.5 Dimensioning and Tolerancing

+In term of Design for Manufacturing (DFM) and Design for Assembly (DFA), these are commonly found industry standards:

+* **ANSI/IPC-2221A:** This standard provides guidelines and recommendations for the design of printed circuit boards (PCBs) for manufacturability and assembly.
+* **ASME Y14.5-2018:** This standard provides geometric dimensioning and tolerancing (GD&T) symbols and rules that are used to communicate the geometric characteristics of parts and assemblies.
+* **SAE International J2768:** This standard provides guidelines and recommendations for the design of automotive parts for manufacturability and assembly.
+* **IEC 61174:** This standard provides guidelines and recommendations for the design of electronic products for manufacturability and assembly.
+* **ISO/TS 16949:** This standard provides technical requirements for automotive production quality management systems.
+It includes requirements for DFM and DFA.

+In addition to industry standards, there are also a number of best practices for DFM and DFA.
+These best practices can help us to design products that are easier and less expensive to manufacture and assemble.

+Here are some examples of DFM and DFA best practices:

+* **Design for standard processes and materials.** This will help to reduce the need for custom tooling and reduce manufacturing costs.
+* **Design for modularity.** This will make it easier to assemble and disassemble your products.
+* **Design for testability.** This will help you to identify and fix defects early in the manufacturing process.
+* **Use design for manufacturing and assembly tools.** There are a number of software tools available that can help you to identify and address potential DFM and DFA issues.

+By following industry standards and best practices, you can design products that are easier and less expensive to manufacture and assemble.
+This can help you to improve your product quality, reduce your costs, and shorten your time to market.

 ## Tutorials

 The Tutorials folder contains various tutorials on different CAD software packages.
 These tutorials cover basic and advanced topics such as solid & generative shape modeling, part interference analysis, drawing, rendering, and animation.
 We welcome contributions from users who would like to create or share their tutorials with the community.